Costs of Studying

 International students at Osnabrück University who have questions about searching and applying for jobs in Germany and would like to learn more about the regional job market, can check International: working in Germany for more information.

-However, the long-term tuition fee is not charged by law (Section 13 (1) sentence 2 NHG) for a semester in which students
+However, the long-term tuition fee is not charged by law (§ 13 section 1 sentence 2 NHG) for a semester in which students

-1. are on leave of absence,
+- are on leave of absence,

-2. are caring for a child who has not yet reached the age of 14 at the beginning of the semester,
+- are caring for a child who has not yet reached the age of 14 at the beginning of the semester,

-4. are either completing a period of study abroad as stipulated in the study or examination regulations or a practical semester of study.
+- are either completing a period of study abroad as stipulated in the study or examination regulations or a practical semester of study.

-Please also note the information on the remission of long-term tuition fees due to hardship in accordance with Section 14 (2) NHG.
+Please also note the information on the remission of long-term tuition fees due to hardship in accordance with § 14 section 2 NHG.

-Doctoral students are generally not subject to long-term tuition fees.
+PhD/Doctoral students are generally not subject to long-term tuition fees.

 Here is a list of approximate monthly living costs.

-• Rent: approx. €250-500 (prices for individual apartments on the open housing market may vary)
+- rent: approx. €250-500 (prices for individual apartments on the open housing market may vary)

-• Public broadcasting fee: €18.36
+- public broadcasting fee: €18.36

-• Meals: approx. €170-250 (e.g. approx. €4 per lunch in dining halls of Osnabrück Student Services)
+- meals: approx. €170-250 (e.g. approx. €4 per lunch in university canteen of Osnabrück Student Services)

-• Clothing: approx. €30-50
+- clothing: approx. €30-50

-• Study materials: approx. €25-50 (may vary depending on the subject studied)
+- study materials: approx. €25-50 (may vary depending on the subject studied)

 In addition, there are other costs of studying, which are explained on this page, as well as insurance costs during your studies.

-1. is on leave,
+- is on leave,

-2. is caring for a child who has not yet reached the age of 14 at the beginning of the semester, proof must be provided once by the birth certificate and - for each new semester - by a household certificate/registration certificate from the residents' registration office,
+- is caring for a child who has not yet reached the age of 14 at the beginning of the semester, proof must be provided once by the birth certificate and - for each new semester - by a household certificate/registration certificate from the residents' registration office,

-4. was active as an elected representative in a body of the university, the student body or the student union (crediting for a maximum of two semesters), or
+- was active as an elected representative in a body of the university, the student body or the student union (crediting for a maximum of two semesters), or

-5. holds the office of equal opportunities officer (crediting for a maximum of two semesters), evidence must be provided by means of a corresponding certificate from the office responsible for the body in question.
+- holds the office of equal opportunities officer (crediting for a maximum of two semesters), evidence must be provided by means of a corresponding certificate from the office responsible for the body in question.

-According to § 12 para.
-4 NHG, the student is obliged to provide the information required for the calculation of the study credit and to submit the necessary documents at the request of the university.
-If the student does not fulfill these obligations within a reasonable period of time set by the university, it is assumed that the study credit has been used up.
+According to § 12 section 4 NHG, the student is obliged to provide the information required for the calculation of the study credit and to submit the necessary documents at the request of the university.
+If the student does not fulfill these obligations within a reasonable period of time set by the university, it is assumed that the study entitlement has been used up.
 The presumption can be rebutted by the end of the following semester or trimester by providing the required information and submitting the required documents.

 Students must pay a semester fee for each semester.

-At Osnabrück University, for the winter semester 2024/2025 and the summer semester 2025, this amounts to €361.90 and is composed as follows:
+At Osnabrück University, for the winter semester 2025/2026, this amounts (subject to the resolution of the student council) to €394.30 and is composed as follows:

 (see also regulations of the student body)